Andrey885/Machine_translation_PyTorch/README.md

 python train.py
 ```

 This script will be saving models in ```./checkpoints/``` .
-It already contains some pretrained models.
+It already contains some pretrained models after setup.

 # Hyperparameter tuning